utopiaio/The-Condor/README.md

-The Condor
+#The Condor

-The name is fromt he Movie Reno 911 (The Rock)
+The name is from he Movie Reno 911 (The Rock)

 A Django App --- well that's it